 still, I get your point.
 I don’t feel comfortable wearing something that exposes me too much in my everyday but I do think you can still be stylish in your jeans and flats, add a detail that makes the difference or a fashion accessory to make it work better ;)

-I also try to plan outfits the night before. maybe it’s me, but there are some mornings where I don’t want to wear what I had previously chosen. to save me time (and sanity haha), I try to think of outfits I really enjoyed wearing and alter them slightly, like use a different skirt, different colored tights, or different accessories. it’s a good way to experiment and create different outfits with the same pieces.posted almost 3 years ago
+I also try to plan outfits the night before. maybe it’s me, but there are some mornings where I don’t want to wear what I had previously chosen. to save me time (and sanity haha), I try to think of outfits I really enjoyed wearing and alter them slightly, like use a different skirt, different colored tights, or different accessories. it’s a good way to experiment and create different outfits with the same pieces.posted about 3 years ago

 I hardly ever plan my outfits because my mood changes so often and I like to pick outfits depending on my mood so I always feel confident in them.
 I never wear heels day to day, even when I have castings I’ll make sure I have flats to change into because heels are such a hassle.
 Build up a wardrobe of things that can transcend into day and night i.e. that go with heels and flats and get some awesome flat boots or moccasins.
-Some flat shoe that will inspire your styling and accessorising for the day : )posted over 2 years ago
+Some flat shoe that will inspire your styling and accessorising for the day : )posted almost 3 years ago

 Same problem here!
 I used to stare for hours to try to pick an outfit or the next day! so researched the web for cute chic and casual everyday outfits and have like hundreds of pictures now to get inspiration from.
 Mainly from here chictopia, lookbook, random street fashion…